A CULTURAL

 ENHANCING THE OVERALL GYRO EXPERIENCE

-The tzatziki sauce is usually homemade.
-It typically contains cucumber, garlic, and dill.
+The tzatziki sauce is usually homemade and typically contains cucumber, garlic, and dill.
 This sauce is usually served cold over the meat.
 This offsets the often-vibrant spices.
-The sauce often adds a refreshing contrast that enhances the overall gyro experience.
+This often adds a refreshing contrast that enhances the overall Gyro experience.

 CONTEMPORARY COOKING METHODS